Jan21/NeuralCDCL/README.md

 python3 ./scripts/generate_data.py --n_vars_range 5 15 --num_formulas 100000 --remap_variables 25 --output_file ./data/cdcl_data_train.json
 ```

-- For training: 100k samples, variable range 5–15, remap to 25.
+- For training: 100k samples, variable range 5–15, remap to 25, seed to 42.
-- For validation and test: same setup, but with 10k samples.
+- For validation and test: same setup, but with 10k samples, seed to 53 and 64.
-- For OOD eval: 5k samples, variable range 16–25.
+- For OOD eval: 5k samples, variable range 16–25, seed to 75.

+For reproducibily, ensure the seed is set.

 ### 2. Build the Tokenizer